John Wheeler (Kansas politician): Early life

 John Wheeler was born in 1947 and grew up in Garden City, Kansas.
 He graduated from Garden City High School in 1965.
-After high school, he served in the United States Air Force from 1969-1973.
+After high school, he served in the United States Air Force from 1969 to 1973, receiving the Air Force Commendation Medal.
 He received his bachelor's degree from Fort Hays State University and his JD from Washburn University School of Law in 1976 where he graduated cum laude.

 Legal career

 Shortly after graduation, he member of the Federal District Court of the State of Kansas and as a member of the Kansas Supreme Court in 1976.
 In 1978, he served as a member of the Tenth Circuit Court of Appeals.
-Also during this time, he was an associate at Calihan, Green, Calihan and Loyd from 1976-1979.
-He then worked at Soldner and Wheeler as a partner from 1979-1987.
-From 1988-1992, he practiced as an attorney at law/sole practitioner.
+Also during this time, he was an associate at Calihan, Green, Calihan and Loyd from 1976 to 1979.
+He then worked at Soldner and Wheeler as a partner from 1979 to 1987.
+From 1988 to 1992, he practiced as an attorney at law/sole practitioner.
 In 1993 he was elected as the county attorney and served that position until his retirement in 2013.